BDC Hamburger Icon

 Web developers often offer multiple services beyond design and e-commerce, including content and social media marketing packages.
 However, some developers outsource services to third parties because they lack the experience or staff to do the job correctly.

 There’s nothing wrong with a developer outsourcing tasks — you can still get excellent results.
-But be aware that outsourcing may lead to project delays and extra costs if your developer and their subcontractors don’t communicate well.
+However, be aware that outsourcing may lead to project delays and extra costs if your developer and their subcontractors don’t communicate well.

 When working with a web developer that outsources projects, research their partners to determine their qualifications as well.